 Allergy season can be rough for many people.
 No matter what you do, or how much you try to avoid going outside, sometimes, allergies are just something that you have to deal with.
-However, that doesn’t mean there aren’t things that could possibly be making your allergies worse.
-One of those things could actually be your air conditioning unit.
+However, that doesn’t mean there aren’t things that could be making your allergies worse.
+One of those things could be your air conditioning unit.

 In addition to these new filters, you should also make sure that you are getting regular maintenance performed on your HVAC system.
-By hiring a professional to perform annual or bi-annual inspections you can make sure that your HVAC system is working in the way it is supposed to and that you are limiting the amount of allergens that are being circulated in the home.
+By hiring a professional to perform annual or bi-annual inspections you can make sure that your HVAC system is working in the way it is supposed to and that you are limiting the number of allergens that are being circulated in the home.

 Regular maintenance should include:

 - Check for Mold- Unfortunately, sometimes mold can build up in your HVAC system.
 Mold can make your allergies act up and make you ill.
-Mold most commonly collects in the condensate drip pan/drain, in the air handler or around the air ducts and evaporator coils.
+Mold most commonly collects in the condensate drip pan/drain, in the air handler, or around the air ducts and evaporator coils.

-Regular maintenance like this can help lessen the amount of allergens circulating in your system.
+Regular maintenance like this can help lessen the number of allergens circulating in your system.
 Maintenance can also make sure that your HVAC system is up and running properly.
 This is a great way to get ahead of potential issues with your system and even lower your utility bills.

 If you are ready to start on a maintenance schedule or have questions about improvements you can make to your home’s system, call the experts here at Texas Pride Heating & Air to schedule an appointment today.